Sobiii/Sobiii/README.md

-- 🌱 A student undertaking an Msc in Data Science and AI
+- 🌱 A student studying a Masters in Data Science and Artifical Intelligence

 <!---